thomas9t/spatial-econ-cnn/README.md

 `block_[small,large]_national_[level,diff]_base[_feature]_[inc,pop][_all]`, where `small/large` indicates the imagery size (e.g. the `40x40` vs `80x80` imagery), `level/diff` indicates models for levels vs. diffs, the presence `_feature` indicates models trained with initial conditions (e.g. auxiliary features), `inc/pop` indicates the outcome variable, and the presence of `_all` indicates models trained on the entire set of images in 2000/2010 (e.g. used to produce the out-of-period results in Table 2).

-# Instructions
-1. Download data
-2. Move into `data/` directory and un-compress `tar -xvf ...`
-3. Download pretrained model weights ([GoogleDrive](https://drive.google.com/drive/folders/1n8znM2_A3Q6RLhVRxgU1HBW8FG_g6ndY?usp=sharing))
-4. Move into `weights/` directory and un-compress `tar -xvf ..`
-5. Run the script `run.sh`.
-The script will create a virtual-environment, install dependencies and run scripts for training.
-There are several different run configurations listed in `run.sh` which can reproduce various aspects of the paper (e.g. `RGB only` models or models with nighlights).
-Inspect `run.sh` for more detail.

 ## Phase (3) - Predictions

 Predictions and geographic shapefiles at the level of our large images can be accessed [here](https://drive.google.com/drive/folders/1JZ_AnYVqfM1AxX5Gzfin0Lw0s_20ilB9?usp=sharing).
 Also shared is a version which has been geographically crosswalked to 2010 Census Blocks.
 The unique identifier for images is img_id, and for Census Blocks is gisjoin (as defined by NHGIS [here](https://www.nhgis.org/geographic-crosswalks)).
 Within each file are predictions of income and population which are generated in our out of sample model (as described in section 3.4).
 The variable inc_0_feature for example refers to the predicted log income in 2000, using the model including initial conditions.
 The variable dpop_9_19, conversely is our prediction of the log change in population from 2009 to 2019, in the model excluding initial conditions.
 Note that difference predictions are not crosswalked to the Block version of these data.